 This programme is linked to the Raise the Roof project, that has involved local organisations such Bridport Town Council, Common Ground and the Arts Development Company working with the architects Assemble Studio to create designs for affordable housing using sustainable materials grown in Dorset.
 Tim Crabtree continued: “The tiny house courses are an opportunity to prototype these new designs.
 When completed, the tiny house will be donated to a homelessness charity to provide accommodation for an entrenched rough sleeper.”

 WCA has secured course funding through Dorset Local Enterprise Partnership under a scheme called Community Training Grants, which is co-financed by the Education and Skills Funding Agency (ESFA) and the European Social Fund (ESF).
-The programme will offer skills, training, and employment opportunities for individuals who are unemployed, economically inactive, or changing career path.
+The programme will offer skills, training, and employment opportunities for individuals who are unemployed or economically inactive.
 No previous experience is necessary to do the course.

 The courses are taking place in a workspace provided by local farmer Victor Crutchley in West Dorset, with timber sourced and processed from his own woodlands.
 The skills learned on the course will be applicable to a wide range of contexts, from sustainable construction, to joinery such as doors and windows, to designing and making furniture.
 The course will include a basic introduction to building design, as well as forestry and timber processing.

 The course tutors include Karen Hansen, a furniture designer and constructor who has worked with natural materials in West Dorset for 25 years, and Alice Blogg, one of the country’s foremost female designers in wood, and craftsmen Adrian Janssen and James McClennan.
 The course coordinator, Tim Crabtree, is the founder of a number of local social enterprises including Dorset’s farmers’ markets, the Local Food Links school meals service, Dorset Community Energy, and Bridport Area Development Trust.